jlucido2/enddat_web/README.md

 * Set bounding box for the project that indicates area used to discover data.
 * Choose data sources to discover data for the bounding area.
 * Upload a shapefile for radar-indicated rain data (optional).
-* Choose data sources to retrieve available data for bounding area..
+* Choose data sources to retrieve available data for bounding area.
 * Set time range and filter options for data to be retrieved.
 * Determine beach orientation (optional).
 * Select data to download and set transformation options.